HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 featured_stat_label_3: Domains using Brotli on CDN
 ---

 ## Introduction

-This chapter provides the insights regarding the current state of CDN usage.
-CDNs are increasingly playing important roles even for the smaller sites to deliver content to the user anywhere in the globe and facilitate the delivery of third party content such as Javascript libraries, Fonts and other content.
+This chapter provides important insights regarding the current state of CDN usage.
+CDNs are playing an increasingly important role in delivering content to users around the globe, even for smaller sites by facilitating the delivery of static and third party content such as Javascript libraries, Fonts and other content.
+Another key aspect of the CDNs that we will discuss in this chapter is the role CDNs play in adoption of new standards such as TLS versions and HTTP versions.

 We have looked at the usage of CDNs over the past few years gaining very useful insights.
-This year we have expanded our dataset to include top 10 million sites to provide a much bigger picture regarding CDN usage.
+This year we have expanded our dataset to include the current top 10 million sites to provide a much bigger picture regarding CDN usage.

-We think that CDNs will play a vital role in the future not just for content delivery but for the content security as well.
+We think that CDNs will play a vital role in the future not just for content delivery but for content security as well.
-We recommend the users to look at CDNs from both performance and security viewpoint.
+We recommend that users look at CDNs from both a performance and a security viewpoint.

 ## What is a CDN?

 A _Content Delivery Network_ (CDN) is a geographically distributed network of proxy servers in data-centers.
 The goal of a CDN is to provide high availability and performance for web content.
 It does this by distributing content closer to the end users.

-CDNs have been in existence for over two decades.
-With the exponential rise in internet traffic contributed by online video consumption, online shopping, and increased video conferencing due to COVID-19, CDNs are required more than ever before.
-They ensure high availability and good web performance despite this growth in internet traffic.
+Due to the explosion of web content such as videos and images, CDN has been a vital part of many web applications to provide a  smooth user experience.
+Post COVID-19, the need for CDN has only increased due to many brick and mortar businesses moving online, increase in web conferences, online gaming and video streaming.

 During the early days, a CDN was a simple network of proxy servers which would: